 Leadership...With Chinese Characteristics

-You are cordially invited to a presentation on the topic “Leadership…With Chinese Characteristics” with William C. McCahill Jr., Senior Resident Fellow, The National Bureau of Asian Research.
+On November 12, 2019, NBR and the Institute of World Politics co-hosted a presentation on the topic “Leadership…With Chinese Characteristics” with William C. McCahill Jr., Senior Resident Fellow, the National Bureau of Asian Research.

 ABOUT THE LECTURE